tanvir-git/odoo-documentation/content/applications/finance/accounting.rst

 Retained earnings
 =================

 Retained earnings are the portion of income retained by a business.
-Odoo calculates current year earnings in real-time, so no year-end journal or rollover is required.
+CoquiAPPs calculates current year earnings in real-time, so no year-end journal or rollover is required.
 The profit and loss balance is automatically reported on the balance sheet report.